es-77/learn-react-native-expo/README.md

 # React Native Expo Project

+A modern React Native application built with Expo, featuring a clean UI and efficient routing system.

+## Project Overview

+This project demonstrates the implementation of:
+- File-based routing with Expo Router
+- Component styling best practices
+- Image handling (both local and remote)
+- Responsive layouts
+- Type-safe navigation

 This is a React Native project built with Expo, a framework and platform for universal React applications.

 ## Prerequisites